vizzuhq/vizzu-lib-ext/plugins/video-capture/README.md

 # Vizzu vide capture plugin

-This plugin create video from the
+This plugin create video from the chart animation.

 ## Install